 Martin Luther (1483-1546) sparked the Protestant Reformation in opposition to the Roman Catholic Church in 16th-century Germany.
-Luther’s allegations of false teaching and corrupt practices struck a chord not only with many Christians in Germany but elsewhere in Europe and eventually in America and around the world.
+Luther’s allegations of false teaching and corrupt practices struck a chord with many Christians in Germany, elsewhere in Europe, and eventually in America and around the world.

 Protestants left the Roman Catholic Church because it was not upholding the Bible’s teaching that sinners are saved by God’s grace alone, through the work of Jesus Christ alone, which people appropriate through faith alone.
 This belief stems from their conviction that the Bible alone is authoritative.